binance/binance-api-postman/README.md

 https://academy.binance.com/economics/binance-api-series-pt-1-spot-trading-with-postman

+## Postman safety practices
+We suggest that users develop their own applications to work with the Binance Spot API; however, with Postman you can quickly get a feel for each of the API endpoints.

+For your safety, please follow these Postman best practices:

+- Don't use Collections obtained from an unknown source.
+- Review the environment JSON file before use.
+- Don't use any code that you don't understand.
+- Make sure that the withdrawal permission **is not enabled** for your API keys.
+- When you're finished trying out the API, delete your API keys.

 ## FAQ
 ### Error: `Could not get any response`
 You haven't imported the environment file, or you've imported it but haven't selected it from the dropdown.
 Please follow the the steps above to import and select the environment in Postman.